Kopparberg: Kopparberg's church

 In the old days, the church was the centre of all local activity on Sundays.
 Kopparberg's church was begun in 1635, and the first incarnation was completed shortly thereafter.
 The church was voted as the most beautiful church in Sweden in a voting held by the Swedish magazine Året Runt in February 2006.
 The church is named Ljusnarsbergs Kyrka after the parish Ljusnarsberg.

 In 1674 a residence for the clock (bells) keeper was created, called Klockargården (klock = bell, gården = plot).
 That site serves today as the headquarters and school for KomVux, a multi-purpose educational institution for those training for new work, those out of work, and immigrants.
 You can notice the age of the building by how you have to stoop to go through the inner doors between rooms.
 People were shorter in olden days.

 Ljusnarsberg architecture

-Most old buildings are log cabins and tree-houses (trä-hus, as the Swedes call them).
+Most old buildings are log cabins or other wooden houses (trähus in Swedish).
 These are mostly protected by red stain produced from the mines of the name of Kopparberg in Falun.
 This stain is universal in Sweden and all the barns are painted with Falun Red, with very few exceptions.
 This gives the landscape a uniform effect: Grass is green and barns and houses are red.
 Later, many of these, not all, came to be covered with mortar, stucco, and other sidings, giving them even more cold resistance and durability.
 Many of these buildings from hundreds of years ago are still standing and quite functional.